 “If you begin to make small healthy changes to your diet, increase exercise in small increments, and practice yoga and meditation, you will feel better,” says Deborah Bauer, a distinguished senior instructor of finance at the University of Oregon.
 “Feeling better will lead to wiser financial decisions that focus on the long term.”

-- Look for a Better Job: Sometimes, we get so caught up in spending less and saving more that we forget to address the other side of the equation: how much we earn.
+- Sometimes, we get so caught up in spending less and saving more that we forget to address the other side of the equation: how much we earn.
 But the benefits of finding a higher-paying job could actually end up outweighing everything else put together.

 Copyright: Written By John K Kiernan, Managing Editor, December 15, 2022